Organic gardening for beginners is a hot topic at the moment. That is because, certainly here in the UK, people are desperately trying to save money.

 Naturally, this is dependent on your location’s climate.

 Citrus trees and avocados are excellent choices if you live in a hotter area.
-Apples can be grown well in cooler climates such as the north-eastern United States or Canada.
+Apples can be grown well in cooler climates .
 You’ll also want to think about how much space you have for your plants.

-But the main thing to bear in mind is grow what you like to eat.
+But the main thing to bear in mind with your first organic garden is to grow what you like to eat.
 Last year I grow sweetcorn.
 Nothing wrong with that apart from the fact that I don’t like sweetcorn!
 But it wouldn’t have mattered if I did like it as the squirrel beat me to it.
 And he seemed to enjoy it.
+You’re welcome Sammy ‘mensa’ Squirrel.

 Is Growing Plants Without Chemicals Difficult?

-This is a question that many people consider.
+This is a question that many people consider when they are considering if becoming an organic gardener might be too much trouble.
 No, it is not difficult to cultivate plants without the use of chemicals.
 Although it takes more time and effort than using artificial fertilisers or pesticides, the benefits outweigh the additional effort.

 Because you can’t merely water your garden with a pesticide like Roundup, which kills everything in its path, you’ll need a lot of patience.